outrigdev/goid/README.md

 ok  	github.com/outrigdev/goid	2.697s
 ```

-The optimized `Get()` function is approximately **1,200x faster** than the stack trace method, demonstrating the significant performance benefit of the assembly optimization.
+The optimized `Get()` function is approximately **1000x+ faster** than the stack trace method, demonstrating the significant performance benefit of the assembly optimization.

+This substantial speed-up is particularly beneficial for debugging, tracing, logging, or other scenarios where retrieving goroutine IDs frequently occurs.

 ## Supported Platforms

 ### Optimized Assembly Implementation
-- Go 1.23+ on amd64 architecture
-- Go 1.24+ on amd64 architecture
+- Go 1.23, 1.24 on amd64 architecture
-- Go 1.23+ on arm64 architecture
-- Go 1.24+ on arm64 architecture
+- Go 1.23, 1.24 on arm64 architecture

 ### Stack Trace Fallback
 - All Go versions on all architectures